This post may contain affiliate links. Please read my disclosure and privacy policy.

 Whisk until the batter is combined and smooth.

-Fourth, bake the cake in a preheated 350F oven for 35 to 40 minutes until golden brown and a toothpick inserted near the center comes out with only moist crumbs attached.
+Bake in the preheated oven for 35 to 40 minutes until golden brown and a toothpick inserted near the center comes out with only moist crumbs attached.

 Completely cool the cake in the pan before removing it.
 Run a knife around the edge of the pan and then invert the cake onto a flat plate or cutting board (an uneven plate, with a dip in the middle, may cause the cake to break).